PagerTree/pitchme/PITCHME.md

 ---

-### PagerTree
+### Solution

-Reduce downtime by connecting all monitoring systems, aggregating alerts to a single place, and making sure you always receive the alert.
+PagerTree reduces reduce downtime by connecting all monitoring systems, aggregating alerts to a single place, and making sure you always receive the alert.

+---

 ### Key Features
 * On-Call Schedules & Escalation Rules